 A.S.T.
 Mathematics Degree (for Transfer)

-Las Positas College now offers an Associate in Science Degree in Mathematics for Transfer.
-This degree is intended for students transferring to a CSU with a major in mathematics.
-To learn more about this degree, please consult the Las Positas College 2012-2014 catalog, pages 134-135.
+The Associate in Science Degree in Mathematics for Transfer is a degree intended for students transfering to the CSU system with a major in mathematics.
+To learn more about this degree, please consult the Las Positas College 2012-2014 Catalog, pages 134-135.

 Are you anxious or nervous about passing algebra?
 We have numerous ways in which you can complete your math requirement and many different resources available to you for FREE to help you succeed in math!
 We offer algebra courses in a variety of different modes to meet your learning needs!